grntco/100daysofcode/README.md

 Day 54: Coded through the JS Algorithms and Data Structures course exercises for the section on basic algorithm scripting from freeCodeCamp.

 Day 55: Coded through the JS Algorithms and Data Structures course from freeCodeCamp.
 Continued section on basic algorithm scripting.
 Completing similar exercises to some in The Odin Project Foundations course.
 Good review.

+Day 56: Coded through the JS Algorithms and Data Structures course from freeCodeCamp.
+Continued section on basic algorithm scripting.
+75% complete with section.